SLuckLeonard/SLuckLeonard/README.md

 - **[Fantasy Football Decider](https://github.com/SLuckLeonard/FantasyFootballDecider)**
   A comparing tool written in Python that pulls live updated stats for NFL players through and predicts the player that would be better suited to start for fantasy football that week.
-  Small front end work accomplished for simple user experience.
+  Small front-end work accomplished for simple user experience.
   **Tech Stack**: Python, Flask, HTML, JavaScript

 - **[Music Recommendation System](https://github.com/SLuckLeonard/Music_Recommendation_System)**